 Teaching and Learning Centers promoted these opportunities to engage in data collection through customized communication plans.
 For example, they used mass emails, sent targeted invitations, promoted at division events, presented to departments, coordinated messages from division leadership, hosted live demos and office hours, orchestrated test cases, and more.

 The process also included a technical evaluation of the systems.
 IT@JH and Student Disability Services completed the foundational evaluations to ensure that the vendors could comply with the University’s policies and basic needs.
-The teaching and learning center staff from each division evaluated the possible LMS platforms.
+Each division’s teaching and learning center staff evaluated the possible LMS platforms.
 Using their technical knowledge and experience, they judged division-specific requirements as well as rated each vendor on the Request for Proposal requirements.
 They attended vendor demonstrations, completed in-depth, hands-on testing in the LMSs, and facilitated user testing.

 Evaluation Process Details